-- What Sponsors Get
+- What License Holders Get

-- Stage 1 – Symbology Conversion
+- Symbology Conversion

-- Stage 2 – Vector LYR file conversion
+- Vector LYR file conversion

-- Stage 3 – Raster LYR File Conversion
+- Raster LYR File Conversion

-- Stage 4 – MXD Conversion
+- MXD Conversion

 - Future Work

-All three formats are proprietary, ESRI specific binary formats.
+All formats are proprietary, ESRI specific binary formats.
 No specifications describing the formats have been publicly released, and the only currently available tools for working with these formats require access to an ArcGIS installation.
 Additionally, current tools are severely limited in their conversion functionality and require outdated ArcGIS software installs.

 Open Source Pledge

-While we fully intend to make the SLYR plugin open source and freely publish the style/LYR/MXD conversion tools, we also require financial backing in order to support the significant time required to completely reverse engineer these file formats and develop quality tools supporting their use outside of the ESRI software ecosystem.
-Accordingly, the specifications and file parsing library will initially be closed source and available to project sponsors only.
-Exactly six months after we hit the pledged sponsorship levels for each stage of the project, we will open-source that component of the code and freely publish the results under a permissive open source license.
+While we fully intend to make the full SLYR plugin open source and freely publish the style/LYR/MXD conversion tools, we also require financial backing in order to support the significant time required to completely reverse engineer these file formats and develop quality tools supporting their use outside of the ESRI software ecosystem.
+Accordingly, the specifications and file parsing library will initially be closed source and available to SLYR license holders only.
+Exactly six months after we hit the pledged sponsorship levels for each stage of the project (see below), we will open-source that component of the code and update the community version of the plugin.

-- International (non-Australian) entities: €1000
+- International (non-Australian) entities: €1200

 - Australian entities: AU$1600 (+10% GST)